CS480UIC/dbs-resource_management/documentation/glossary.md

 __Data type__ : VARCHAR(12)

 __Description__: Used to login by the employee.
-It is NOT NULL and is a REQUIRED attribute.
+It is __NOT NULL__ and is a REQUIRED attribute.

 __Description of the entity__: The users of this entity are employees who can book resources to use.
 Typically one user representative is assigned to each grade and they are responsible for booking resources.
 The attribute 'grade' from this entity is a plural attribute and thus it is been implemented as a dependent entity 'booking_employee_grade'.
 This entity depends on the entity 'school' and has the foreign key school_code to identify the school of the employee.
 The changes in the school has to be CASCADED to the entity booking_employee.
-Cascade on primary key update and delete and Restrict on foreign key insert and update.

 ### Entity Name: booking_employee_grade